 During 1982-83, 80 radio tags will be deployed.
-Forty radio tags will be implanted in rainbow trout and burbot between Talkeetna and Devil Canyon, and 40 in Arctic grayling captured in the proposed impoundment area.
-Rainbow trout will be captured by electrofishing and hook and line.
-Burbot will be captured by trotlines and hoop nets.
-Arctic grayling will be captured by hook and line.
+Forty radio tags will be implanted in Arctic grayling, rainbow trout, and burbot between Talkeetna and Devil Canyon, and 40 in Arctic grayling captured in the proposed impoundment area.
 Implantation of the 80 radio tags will utilize the same techniques and procedures that were used in 1981.

-() () The study sites will be between the Chulitna confluence and Devil Canyon or the reach of river above the Devil Canyon dam site or tributaries within these areas.
+The study sites will be between the Chulitna confluence and Devil Canyon or the reach of river above the Devil Canyon dam site or tributaries within these areas.